 Drop down through the woods to the viewpoint over the dramatic Falls of Rogie.
 Watch for salmon leaping on their way up the Black Water.

 Wide, firm and smooth gravel path.
 Includes a long steep slope.

 The shortest route to the waterfalls and the elegant suspension bridge which crosses the Black Water river.
 Discover the salmon's incredible life story at the viewing platform before stepping out over the dark swirling river to see the Falls of Rogie face-on.
 You can return the same way or follow the Riverside Trail back to the car park.

 A longer walk through the woods and along the river, taking in the viewpoints at the falls and Raven’s Crag.

 Rough gravel and earthy path.
 Includes narrow, rocky and muddy sections, as well as exposed tree roots.
 Steep slopes with some uneven rocky steps.

 Having watched the salmon leaping up an impossible wall of water, follow their onward journey on this lovely forest trail beside the river's dark tranquil pools, returning through pinewoods brimming with heather and blaeberry.

 Starts from the viewing platform beside the Falls of Rogie.
 Follow the Salmon Trail from the car park to the river.

-During the summer months there are public toilets, run by Highland Council, next to the car park and food is available in Tarvie and Garve.
+There are public toilets, run by Highland Council, next to the car park and food is available in Tarvie and Contin.
 You'll find other toilets, shops and places to eat in Strathpeffer, Contin and Dingwall.